RanjithU/emapreduce/intl.en-US/User Guide/Cluster/Quick portal for components.md

 Only one username and one password can be used.
 Therefore, the new username and password will always replace the previous ones.

-**Note:** NOTE: Currently, this function is only supported by Version 2.3 and later.
+**Note:** Currently, this function is only supported by Version 2.3 and later.